mwilliams2014/liferay-docs/develop/tutorials/articles/200-wysiwyg-editors/05-modifying-the-alloy-editor/01-embedding-content-in-the-alloy-editor.markdown

-# Embedding Content in the Alloy Editor [](id=embedding-content-in-the-alloy-editor)
+# Embedding Content in the AlloyEditor [](id=embedding-content-in-the-alloy-editor)

 Whether it's a video from a popular streaming service, or an entertaining podcast, embedded content is commonplace on the web.
 Sharing content from a third party is sometimes required to properly cover a topic.
-The `EmbedProvider` mechanism lets you embed third party content in the Alloy Editor, while writing blog posts, web content articles, etc. By default, the `EmbedProvider` mechanism is only configured for embedding video content (Facebook, Twitch, Vimeo, and YouTube) into the Alloy Editor.
+The `EmbedProvider` mechanism lets you embed third party content in the AlloyEditor, while writing blog posts, web content articles, etc. By default, the `EmbedProvider` mechanism is only configured for embedding video content (Facebook, Twitch, Vimeo, and YouTube) into the AlloyEditor.
 This tutorial shows how to include additional video providers, and even add support for additional content types.

 An `EmbedProvider` requires four pieces of information: